 A former senator and state representative from Massachusetts, Jim Marzilli resigned from his Senate seat and went to Iraq with the National Democratic Institute on a democracy building project.
 Since his return he has continued to effect change through his contributions to several political and community-oriented organizations.
-In addition to supporting the Chico Mendes Project that is restoring the forests of the Guatemalan highlands and conservation projects in other places in the world, he spent the winter of 2013 in Burma helping pro-democracy activists there.
+In addition to supporting the Chico Mendes Project that is restoring the forests of the Guatemalan highlands and conservation projects in other places in the world, he spent the winters of 2013 and 2014 in Burma helping pro-democracy activists there.
 He hopes to return to Asia or Latin America and continue that work.

 I just left a live discussion between WBUR’s Tom Ashbrook and the magnificent food writer Mark Bittman.
 There are few people with such brilliant food technique and erudition as Bittman, and few who can draw it out like Ashbrook.
 It was a brilliant night.